nplrkn/alsoran/documentation/planning/backlog.md

 - SCTP connect
 - test against a free5GC
 - add logging
-- do two exchanges concurrently in UT
-- explore is HA + use of SCTP.
+- explore HA + use of SCTP.